 Finally, there are those speakers engineered to be a total sound solution.
 These pieces are designed to look great, sound fantastic, and take up minimal space in order to fill your room with sound, without filling it with gear.
 As you might guess, they will run you a chunk of change, starting around the $300 range.

-If modern style is your bag, check out speakers from Bowers and Wilkins, like the pricey Zeppelin Air ($600), or the more reasonable Z2 ($300) For gorgeous sound with a vintage vibe, look at the new Authentic line from JBL.
-If pounding bass is your game, check out Klipsch’s KMC 3 ($400), or – if you’re wallet is stacked – the ridiculously powerful and present Stadium (you don’t want to know).
-There are also some affordable wireless shelf speaker sets from the likes of Grace Digital, Aperion Audio, and Edifier, all of which offer great value for the price, and can double as computer speakers.
+If modern style is your bag, check out speakers from Bowers and Wilkins, like the pricey Zeppelin Wireless ($700), or the more reasonable T7 ($350) which is portable, and still packs an epic punch of brilliant sound for the size.
+For powerful sound with a vintage vibe, look at the new Authentic line from JBL.
+Or, if your wallet is stacked, look at the ridiculously powerful and present Stadium (you don’t even want to know).
+There are also some affordable wireless shelf speaker sets from the likes of Grace Digital, Aperion Audio, Edifier, and Thonet and Vander, all of which offer great value for the price, and can double as computer speakers.

 An eye on quality